xCryptik/developer-rig/docs/WindowsOnline.md

         This will print your Twitch user ID for the next step.
         Your client ID is available in the **Overview** tab of your extension.
 Your Twitch user name is displayed in the top-right corner of twitch.tv when you are signed in.
     3.  `node services\backend -s `_your-extension-secret_` -o `_your-twitch-user-id_` -c `_your-client-id_
         The secret can be found in the `Secret Keys` section under the `Settings` tab in your extension on your [Twitch Extensions Dashboard](https://dev.twitch.tv/dashboard/extensions).
         **NOTE:**  this command prompt command will not exit.
 3. Open a new command prompt and run these commands to run the Developer Rig.
     1.  `cd path\to\developer-rig`
     2.  `echo {
             "clientID": "`_your client ID_`",
             "version": "0.0.1",
-			"channel": "RIG`_your Twitch user name_`",
-			"ownerName": "`_your Twitch user name_`"
         } > ..\config.json`
         If you have multiple versions, substitute the latest version for `0.0.1` above.
-The channel name must be alphabetic.
-For instance, if your Twitch user name is `dallas`, use the channel name `RIGdallas`.
-You may use a real channel under your control instead of the Developer Rig channel above.
     3.  `yarn start -s "`_your extension secret_`" -c ..\config.json`
         This will open your browser for the next step.  **NOTE:**  this command prompt command will not exit.
 4. Verify the Developer Rig is working.